ONSdigital/dsst-regional-accounts/README.md

 The Python script takes the input file performs the necessary calculations (aggregates (sum) the data based on SIC code) and then produces the output file.
 Within the repository there is a folder called [dsst_regional_accounts](https://github.com/ONSdigital/dsst-regional-accounts/tree/main/dsst_regional_accounts) which contains the two main Python file scripts.

 **pipline.py** – This file contains the run function which runs all necessary functions to produce the output file.
-This script although contains the processing functions to manipulate and calculate the data.
+This script also contains the loading of the config file.

 **data_import.py** – This script contains the functions to load the config file, read in the input data (excel file) and export the output data back to an excel file.

+**config**
 There is also a separate config folder which contains a config yaml.
 This has been included to make it easier for the business area to edit necessary variables.

+**p1_p2.py**
+This script contains the processing functions to manipulate and calculate the data required for the P1 and P2 spreadsheets.

+**helper.py**
+This script contains helper functions that could be used across multiple sheet outputs.

 # User guide
 This section contains the instructions for producing the final output spreadsheet for P1 and P2 regional accounts using the pipeline created in Python.